asu-iris/course_robotics/_build/html/_sources/lec4-fk/fk.md

 # Kinematic Redundancy

 A robot arm is kinematically redundant when its
-DOF $n$ is greater than dimension $m$ of the task space (also named operational space), typically refering to the  motion space of end-effector (frame).
+DOF $n$ is greater than dimension $m$ of the task space (also named operational space), typically refering to the motion space of end-effector.
 Redundancy is a concept relative to the task space; a robot arm can be redundant with respect to a task and nonredundant with respect to another.

-Consider the three-DOF planar arm.
-If one only cares about the end effector's position (i.e., the operation space is only the positional space of end effector), the robot arm is a functional redundancy $(n=3, n=2)$.
-When one care about both position and angle of the end-effector, then the robot is nonredundant, i.e., $n=3, n=3$.
-On the other hand, a four-DOF planar arm is intrinsically redundant
+Consider the 3-DOF planar arm.
+If one only cares about the end effector's position, the robot arm is a functional redundancy $(n=3, m=2)$.
+When one care about both position and angle of the end-effector, then the robot is nonredundant, i.e., $n=3, m=3$.
-$(n=4, m=3)$.

 At this point, a question may arise: Why to intentionally utilize a redundant robot arm?
 This is because  redundancy can provide a robot arm with dexterity and